ratwolfzero/hopalong_python/README.md

 2. **Histogram Density Estimation**:

-   NumPy's `np.histogram2d(..., density=True)` discretizes the continuous space into equal-sized bins and counts the points per bin.
-The density within each bin is calculated and the results are normalized to represent relative densities across the entire space.
-This process generates a density matrix, suitable for quantitative analysis.
+   NumPy's `np.histogram2d(..., density=True)` discretizes continuous space into a grid of equal-sized bins.
+It counts the number of points falling into each bin and calculates the density by normalizing these counts relative to the total number of points and bin area.
+This normalization ensures that the density values represent relative point distributions across the entire space, producing a density matrix suitable for quantitative analysis.
    - Bin size affects density precision:
      - Smaller bins capture finer detail.
      - Larger bins average densities over broader regions.